kristinakes/BookReco/README.md

 # About the project

-My first, simple site created applying what I have learned in Angular courses.
+My first, simple site created applying what I have learned on Angular and Typescript courses.

 ## Build with:
 * Angular